lionmage/tungsten-types/README.md

 In addition to Java support, I am including preliminary support for Groovy.
 Right now, this takes the form of adding methods to basic types so that Groovy can use them with its built-in operators.
-This also has the side benefit of making testing much faster using e.g. GroovyConsole (built into IntelliJ IDEA).
+This also has the side benefit of making testing much faster using e.g. GroovyConsole (built into IntelliJ IDEA). **Note:** I had originally intended to include Groovy scripts and Categories in this project, but due to classpath limitations with IntelliJ and its Gradle integration, I have decided to move Groovy-specific stuff into a separate project.
+This README will be updated once that project is spun up.
+Methods to support Groovy operator overloading will remain.